JayJayArr/JayJayArr/README.md

 - 👋 Hi, I’m @JayJayArr, you might know me as Jakob
 - 🔧 I am open to projects which need contributions, preferrably using Rust.
+- I would be especially fond of mentoring, regarding best practices and already existing experiences in backend development
 - 🌱 I’m currently learning Rust 🦀 and Kubernetes.
 - 📫 If you are trying to reach me: JayJayArr@outlook.de
 - 🧉 > ☕